ancarebeca/port-domain-service/README.md

 ## Future improvements

-The list below contains the TODO that can be done to improve the services that due to time constraints they weren't done
+The list below contains the TODO that can be done to improve the service

 - [ ] Add tests to cover the unhappy path
 - [ ] Add the requestID to the logs to be able to trace the flow execution